viperproject/gobra-book/src/01/basic-specs.md

 func Abs(x int32) (res int32)
 ```
 Gobra only considers function calls that satisfy the precondition.
-That is why we are able to prove that the postcondition holds by adding this precondition.
+That is why we can prove that the postcondition holds by adding this precondition.

-It is the programmer's job to specify the functions they write and to provide any annotations that may guide the proof (more on this later).
+The programmer's job is to specify the functions they write and provide any annotations that may guide the proof (more on this later).
 In turn, Gobra checks that all function contracts hold and that the function will never panic (for example, due to a division by zero).
-If the program fails to verify, Gobra produces helpful error messages that can help to identify the error.
+If the program fails to verify, Gobra produces helpful error messages to help identify the error.
 These checks happen statically before the program is even compiled.
 **These annotations do not impose any runtime checks, and thus, they do not introduce any changes in the program's behavior or performance**.
 In the next sections, we explain how to prove that a function satisfies its contract and how callers of this function may rely on its contract.